WilsonLTL/CICD_Adapter/readme.md

 5. sudo gitlab-runner install --user=gitlab-runner --working-directory=/home/gitlab-runner
 6. sudo gitlab-runner regisiter
 7. In your gitlab project, go to CICD -> Environment variables -> set the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY from credentials.csv (IAM account in aws,full permission)
-8. In ebdeploy, modify CI file, add tags to point to your runner.
+8. In eb-eploy, modify CI file, add tags to point to your runner (if u need).
 ```

 To deploy your app to EBS, please make sure that is docker